Equinoxtic/V-Script/README.md

 ### Cloning the Repository

-Or if you have Git downloaded, open up "cmd", and then type in "git clone https://github.com/Equinoxtic/V-Script"
+If you have Git downloaded, open up "cmd", and then type in "git clone https://github.com/Equinoxtic/V-Script"

 ## How to compile